nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 ```r
 sarima(log(AirPassengers),0,1,1,0,1,1,12, gg=TRUE, col=4)
 ```
-and the partial output including the residual diagnostic plot is:
+and the partial output including the residual diagnostic plot is (`AIC` is basically `aic` divided by the sample size):

 ```r
 Coefficients: